Andreaux/Traefik-Docker-Compose/README.md

 1. Create a Cloudflare account and set up DNS the domain you want to use with your HomeLab
 2. Create an API key with Cloudflare
 3. Edit data/traefik.yml and fill in your Cloudflare-registered e-mail address
-4. Create a .env file (or set up environment variables if you're using a package manager like Portainer for example) and fill in your Cloudflare username and API key.
+4. Create a .env file (or set up environment variables if you're using a package manager like Portainer for example) and fill in your Cloudflare username and API key as well as other variables from docker-compose.yml.
 5. Rename default.config.yml into config.yml and enable what you need (or leave as-is for now)
 6. Create and launch Traefik with docker-compose up -d